 People were moving around and going on with their regular day-to-day lives without any fear.
 There were enough of them traveling in and on top of buses between cities.

 People are happy with the roads being built for them and we could see a lot of widening activities all across the circuit that we traveled.
 Electricity is still a problem; it is not available around the clock to most people.
 Except perhaps Bodh Gaya which is the biggest tourist center has more privileges.
 States that lag behind have the opportunity to leapfrog by adopting the latest technologies.
 And by learning from the mistakes of those who have traveled before.

 The state seems to be adopting solar power to cater to its localized electricity needs.
 At every tourist location, we saw these small solar panels that can cater to the small needs of the place.
 All museums and all monuments had solar panels around them.
 Thankfully they have not been put in a way that would take away the beauty of the place.

 Monuments & Museums

 Every monument and museum was surrounded by lush green and well-maintained gardens.
-The flowers of the season welcomed the visitors everywhere.
-The fertility of the land was visible in the size of the flowers and leaves that were far bigger than what we see in urban areas.
+The flowers of the season welcomed visitors everywhere.
+The fertility of the land was visible in the size of the flowers and leaves which were far bigger than what we see in urban areas.
 Not many places in the country can boast of such manicured gardens around their places of importance.
 In-situ museums make it easy for the visitor to visualize the place, as it would have existed in its hay days.